 Notwithstanding the above, if the TDC determines that there are exceptional circumstances, the Trading Dispute must still be raised no later than 20 months after the relevant Settlement Day in which the affected Settlement Period occurred or if later, where the alleged Settlement Error is an error in a Post-Final Settlement Run or an Extra-Settlement Determination, in accordance with W1.2.6.

 3 Acronyms and Definitions

-3.1 Acronyms
+[RCC]3.1 Acronyms

 The terms used in this BSCP are defined as follows.